rockthethird/Bible-Study/Diagram Practice.md

 ### Outline

-2 reasons we must avoid sinful speach:
+2 reasons we must avoid sinful speech:

 1. Because we are to remain as light among onlookers - v.15-16
 1. Because we are to rejoice and share our joy with one another - v.17-18